-For every three (3) unexcused absences, a student will be referred to the Administration /Attendance Review Committee.
+For every three (3) unexcused absences accrued in a nine week period, a student will be referred to the Administration/Attendance Review Committee.
 Please note that any absence that cannot be defined as an excused absence, as listed above, will be unexcused.
 Excessive absences may result in the student's report card reflecting insufficient attendance to receive a grade and / or grades being negatively affected, being kept off field trips and / or special activities.

 Family Vacation - All family vacations should be scheduled during school breaks.
-Absences due to vacations will be considered unexcused absences unless excused by the Headmaster prior to arranging the trip.
+Absences due to vacations will be considered unexcused absences and work cannot be made up for a grade.

 Tardiness - Arrival time for students is up to thirty minutes prior to the start of school.
 Students must be ready for class or assembly 5 minutes prior to the commencement of the class or assembly.
-Any student arriving after 7:45 am (6-10, Main) 8:15 am (K-5, Main), or 8:30 am (K-3, South) will be considered tardy.
+Any student arriving after 7:45 am (6-11, Sunset) 8:15 am (1-5, Sunset), 8:30 am (K-5, Dadeland) or 8:30 am (K-1, Gateway) will be considered tardy.
 All tardies will be considered unexcused unless a child has a doctor's note.
-The school disapproves of the accumulation of unexcused tardies, as it results in students missing
+Excessive tardies may result in the student's report card reflecting insufficient attendance to receive a grade and / or grades being negatively affected, being kept off field trips and / or special activities.

-Morning Assembly and - in some cases - missing part or all of first period.
-On the third occasion that a student has an unexcused tardy in a quarter, a detention will be issued.
-For each subsequent tardy in the quarter, another detention will be issued.
-When a student has received four detentions for tardiness in a quarter, then he or she may receive an in-school suspension for a duration determined by administration, in addition to his or her first period grade / effort being lowered.
+Morning Assembly and - in some cases - missing part or all of the first period.
+On the third occasion that a student has an unexcused tardy in a quarter, a detention will be issued, in addition to his or her first period grade / effort being lowered.

-Parental Reporting - Within 48 hours of a student's absence, the parent will send a note, email, or call the school explaining the absence.
-If that contact does not occur, the absence will be recorded as unexcused and cannot be changed to an excused absence by parents back dating notes.
+Parental Reporting - Within 48 hours of a student's absence, the parent will send a note, or email explaining the absence.
+If that contact does not occur, the absence will be recorded as unexcused and cannot be changed to an excused absence by parents backdating notes.
 In the case that an unexcused absence is recorded, the school may attempt to contact the student's parent or legal guardian regarding the absence to prevent a pattern of nonattendance.
 Under some circumstances, more than parental notification may be required by the Headmaster.

 Early Removal / Dismissal - Students are expected to attend the entire day of school.
 The early release of students causes disruption to academic performance of all students and may create safety and security concerns.
 Students who are removed early from school are missing valuable instruction time; moreover, this communicates an erroneous message to students that not all subjects are equally important.
-Students may not be removed from school after last period starts: Main campus: 1:30 pm (K-1), 2:30 pm (2-5), 2:00 pm (6-10) and South campus: 1:45 pm (K-1), 2:45 pm (2-3).
+Students may not be removed from school after the last period starts: Sunset campus: 1:45 pm (1), 2:45 pm (2-5), 2:15 pm (6-11), Dadeland campus: 2:00 pm (K-1), 3:00 pm (2-5), and Gateway campus (K-1) 2:00 pm.
 Students who are removed early from school excessively may result in the student's report card reflecting insufficient attendance to receive a grade and / or grades being negatively affected, being kept off field trips and / or special activities.